-The PJM Reserve Markets provide PJM participants with a market-based system for purchase and sale of the Synchronized Reserve, Non-Synchronized Reserve, and Secondary Reserves in the Day-Ahead and Real-Time markets.
+The PJM Reserve Markets provide PJM participants with a market-based system for purchase and sale of Primary Reserves (which include the Synchronized Reserve and Non-Synchronized Reserve) Synchronized Reserve, and 30-Minute Reserves in the Day-ahead and Real-time markets.
 Please refer to PJM Manual M-11, Energy & Ancillary Services Market Operations, Section 4 for more information.